 Like every parent in history, Bandit and Chilli also have to deal with universal annoyances like bored kids in the car and sore legs on walks.
 It’s in these sequences that viewers are advised to watch with a notebook in hand, as the show consistently lobs out creative ways to get through the doldrums of childish behavior in the form of games like “Car Rainbow,” which takes the concept of “I Spy” to colorful new ends.

-The writers also embrace push and pull between the desire to be the world’s best parent and the reality of abject exhaustion.
+The writers also embrace the push and pull between the desire to be the world’s best parent and the reality of abject exhaustion.
 Bandit, for example, commits to playtime with the zeal of a method actor, despite the bags under his eyes.
 But his firm commitment to play also comes with a commitment to sitting down: Thus Bingo and Bluey’s favorite games include treating their dad’s foot like a pet in the morning instead of jumping into bed, or climbing his body like a mountain while he lays seemingly lifeless on the couch.

-Bandit the embodiment of the philosophy that physically and emotionally engaging with a child and a power nap are not mutually exclusive.
+Bandit is the embodiment of the philosophy that physically and emotionally engaging with a child and a power nap are not mutually exclusive.

 Playtime hacks for running errands